ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 AMBER, CHARMM, OPLS focused their efforts on empirical correction of the simple potential function

+### COMPASS
+COMPASS and COMPASS II forcefields are developed for simulations of organic molecules, inorganic smallmolecules, and polymers.
+The VDW parameters are obtained by fitting enthalpy of vaporizations and densities, to experimental data.
+The atomic partial charges are derived using QM and empirically adjusted to take hydrogen bonding effects into account.

+### OPLS
+OPLS family force fields are created for liquid simulations containing organic molecules and proteins.
+The VDW parameters are optimized using experimental liquid properties, mainly enthalpy of vaporizations and densities.
+The atomic partial charges are derived using QM and experimental condensed-phase properties.

+**OPLS-AA**
+Jorgensen W, Maxwell D, Tirado-Rives J. Development and testing of the OPLS all-atom force field on conformational energetics and properties of organic liquids.
+J Am Chem Soc.
+1996;118: 11225–11236.

+**OPLS-AA/L**
+Kaminski GA, Friesner RA, Tirado-Rives J, Jorgensen WL.
+Evaluation and Reparametrization of the OPLS-AA Force Field for Proteins via Comparison with Accurate Quantum Chemical Calculations on Peptides.
+J Phys Chem B. 2001;105: 6474–6487. doi:10.1021/jp003919d

+**OPLS_2005**
+Banks JL, Beard HS, Cao Y, Cho AE, Damm W, Farid R, et al. Integrated Modeling Program, Applied Chemical Theory (IMPACT).
+J Comput Chem.
+2005;26: 1752–1780. doi:10.1002/jcc.20292

+**OPLS-AA/M**
+Robertson MJ, Tirado-Rives J, Jorgensen WL.
+Improved Peptide and Protein Torsional Energetics with the OPLS-AA Force Field.
+J Chem Theory Comput.
+2015;11: 3499–3509. doi:10.1021/acs.jctc.5b00356

+**OPLS3**
+Harder E, Damm W, Maple J, Wu C, Reboul M, Xiang JY, et al. OPLS3: A Force Field Providing Broad Coverage of Drug-like Small Molecules and Proteins.
+J Chem Theory Comput.
+2016;12: 281–296. doi:10.1021/acs.jctc.5b00864

-#### AMBER
+### AMBER
+AMBER forcefields are developed for simulations of protein and nucleic acides.
+The VDW parameters are obtained from crystal structures and lattice energies.
+The atomic partial charges are derived using QM without any agjustments.

+**ff99**
+Wang J, Cieplak P, Kollman PA.
+How well does a restrained electrostatic potential (RESP) model perform in calculating conformational energies of organic and biological molecules?
+Journal of Computational Chemistry.
+2000;21: 1049–1074. doi:10.1002/1096-987X(200009)21:12<1049::AID-JCC3>3.0.CO;2-F

-After publication of ff99 a number of studies devoted primarily to modifying the torsion correction in order to correct the observed discrepancies.
+After publication of ff99 a number of studies devoted primarily to modifying the torsion potentials in order to correct the observed discrepancies have been publihed:

-ff99SB* optimized for the correct description of the helix-coil equilibrium
+**ff99sb*** is optimized for the correct description of the helix-coil equilibrium

-ff99SB-φ'  targeted the reproduction of the intrinsic conformational preferences of tripeptides
+**ff99sb-φ'**  targeted the reproduction of the intrinsic conformational preferences of tripeptides

-ff99SBnmr and FF99SB_φψ  target data during included protein NMR chemical shifts and residual dipolar couplings.
+**ff99sb-nmr** and FF99SB_φψ  target data during included protein NMR chemical shifts and residual dipolar couplings.

-ff99SBildn targeted optimization of four amino acid side chains
+**ff99sb-ILDN** targeted optimization of four amino acid side chains.

-ff14ipq
+2003 New charges developed B3LYP/cc-pvTZ quantum calculations in a polarizable continuum (PCM) solvent intended to mimic the interior of a protein

+**ff14ipq**
 - overstabilization of salt bridges.

-ff15ipq
-- addessed overstabilization by increasing radius of polar hydrogens bonded to nitrogen.
-The corrected FF performed as well or better than the other fixed charge FF.
+**ff15ipq** addessed salt bridge overstabilization by increasing radius of polar hydrogens bonded to nitrogen.
+The modified FF performed as well or better than the other fixed charge FF.
 Polarizable CHARMM Drude-2013 and AMOEBA performed better in this respect, as expected.
-- secondary structure of polyprptides: even 4 μs simulations “were not sufficiently long to obtain converged estimates.”
-- protein stability some proteins deviated significantly in 4-10 us simulations and it is not clear whether this is a transient fluctuation or transition to a different state.
+Problems related to protein stability persist.
+Even 4 μs simulations “were not sufficiently long to obtain converged estimates of secondary structure of polypeptides”.
+In simulation tests some proteins deviated significantly near the end of several microsecond simulations, and it is not clear whether this is a transient fluctuation or transition to a different state.

-The origins of FF based calculations, theory and methodology of FF development have been recently reviewed in [(Dauber-Osguthorpe, 2019)]({{ page.root }}/reference.html#Dauber-Osguthorpe-2019), and the latest developments in improvement of FF accuracy and robustness are discussed in [(Hagler, 2019)]({{ page.root }}/reference.html#Hagler-2019).

-##CHARMM
+### CHARMM

 CHARMM22